Search Engine Optimization (SEO)

 - Properly Utilize Keywords & Phrases:

-In order to be found for a "keyword" or "keyword phrase" in the search engines, that keyword (or related phrases) must exist in the content of the website.
+In order to be found for a "keyword" or "keyword phrase" in search results, that keyword (or related phrases) must exist in the content of the website.

 Search engines will not list a website in search results for a keyword or related-phrase, if that keyword or related-phrase is non-existent in the site content.